eonu/sequentia/lib/sequentia/models/hmm/categorical.rst

-Multinomial HMM
+Categorical HMM
 ===============

-The Multinomial HMM is a variant of HMM that uses a discrete probability distribution over a finite set of symbols as the emission distribution for each state.
+The Categorical HMM is a variant of HMM that uses a discrete probability distribution over a finite set of symbols as the emission distribution for each state.

 This HMM variant can be used to recognize categorical univariate sequences.